-BVI Update on EU Blacklist Process on Economic Substance
+BVI Update on Economic Substance Implementation

-In December of 2017, the European Union created and set forth a list of "non-cooperative" taxation jurisdictions, popularly referred to as the 'EU Blacklist'.
+Earlier last year, the European Union created and set forth a list of "non-cooperative" taxation jurisdictions, popularly referred to as the 'EU Blacklist'.
 As part of this exercise, several of the traditional offshore jurisdictions, including the BVI, the Cayman Islands, Jersey and other crown dependencies, have been believed by the EU to be a part of such list.

 Other jurisdictions in the greylist are suspected to be facilitating offshore structures or arrangements, aimed at attracting profits that do not reflect real economic activity or substance in the relevant jurisdiction.
 Offenders will subsequently be added to a Greylist- the halfway house between compliance with EU standards and regulatory disrepute.